sjjefferis16/My_story_maker/README.md

 **Dependencies :**

 - go to ffmpeg.org  => Download =>  Get packages & executable files " select the suitable to your OS "
-- then extract the following to the folder of the project
+- then extract the following to the folder of the project from `bin` folder inside the archive
   - ffmpeg
   - ffplay
   - ffprobe